soobinrho/deploy-nsustain.com/README.md

 sudo apt install -y unattended-upgrades sudo dpkg-reconfigure -plow unattended-upgrades

+# Set timezone so that log times match with each other.
+ sudo timedatectl set-timezone "America/Chicago"

 # [Both] here means run the following commands in both the application
 # server and the monitoring server.
 adduser soobinrho